 Most of the time, removal procedures are started for two main reasons: illegal presence in the U.S. and breaking the law by people who are allowed to live in the country.

-In the first group are things like failing to keep your legal immigration status, being sent back to the asylum office when your application for asylum is rejected, breaking a green card requirement, losing your permanent resident status (including by leaving the country), and coming to the United States illegally.
+In the first group are things like failing to keep your legal immigration status, being sent back to the asylum office when your application for asylum in the USA is rejected, breaking a green card requirement, losing your permanent resident status (including by leaving the country), and coming to the United States illegally.
 But people who are in the U.S. illegally can be sent back to their home country without a review in as little as 24 hours.

 It’s important to remember that what you do on social media can also have serious effects on the immigration process, since the U.S. government may look at it as part of the visa application process.
 The goal of this check is to find out if you are a threat to national security or if you are connected to terrorism, organized crime, or other illegal activities.
 People have been removed for things like working on tourist visas and talking about it on social media.